Robbins Island (Tasmania): History

 The island was part of the territory of the indigenous North West tribe spanning from Table Cape to the western side of Macquarie Harbour, where in particular, the Parperloihener band resided on Robbins Island prior to European colonisation.
 On 23 November 1802, Charles Robbins, first mate of Buffalo was sent in Cumberland, by Governor King to dissuade the French commodore Nicholas Baudin, with his two ships Géographe and Naturaliste from colonising Van Diemen's Land.

 Baudin had revealed French plans to colonise Van Diemen's Land when drunk in a farewell party organised by the Governor, after sailing into Port Jackson where his crew were treated back to health from scurvy.
 Governor King would not accept French occupation of Van Diemen's Land and chartered the schooner Cumberland from which, on 13 December 1802, Robbins successfully persuaded Baudin to abandon French settlement of Van Diemen's Land.
 The schooner was chartered as larger ships were away and used for other maritime activities.
 From there along with Charles Grimes, Robbins sailed to Port Phillip, and actively explored the Yarra River in 1803 before returning to Port Jackson.
 It was during a subsequent trip to retrieve two Spanish ships which had been captured by a NSW trader's privateering expedition and hidden off the coast of Deal Island that in 1804 Robbins sighted Robbins island, which is named after him.

 In 1826, following the English occupation of Tasmania, the Van Diemen's Land Company was set up at Stanley.
 This company was formed in England by London-based businessmen, who wanted to utilise land in Tasmania to create a wool industry to supply the British textile industry, which intention was facilitated by William Sorell's account to the Colonial Office that the Tasmanian colony was desperate for capital.
 The Van Diemen's Land Company Act was passed transferring possession of 250000 acre of Crown land to freehold status or private ownership and included Robbins Island.
 A series of disputes during the period of 1820 to 1840, between European settlers and the North West tribe, in which Van Diemen's Land Company chief agent Edward Curr authorised the use of force if 'required', escalated into battles which became violent and bloody, notably including the infamous Cape Grim massacre.
-This culminated in the attempted genocide of what is now known as the Black War.
+This culminated in an attempted genocide that is now known as the Black War.
 In 1835 under George Robinson, almost all Indigenous people from the Tasmanian mainland, including the Parperloihener band from Robbins Island, were removed and transported to a reserve on Flinders Island.

 David Howie began leasing part of the island for farming purposes in 1850.